alfredwallac3/CodeWeavex.NET-Demo/README.md

 ## 🧰 Getting Started

-1. **Clone this repository** or download the latest ZIP from the [Releases](../../releases) section
+1. Download the latest ZIP from the [Releases](../../releases) section
 2. The repository includes the full source code of the **Sample** program, showing how to use CodeWeavex
 3. The **CodeWeavex.Core.dll** (Demo Edition) is provided as a precompiled binary
 4. Open the solution in **Visual Studio 2022**
-5. Run the **CodeWeavex.Sample** project to explore schema synchronization, record creation, and updates
+5. Read and run the **CodeWeavex.Sample** project to explore schema synchronization, record creation, and updates

 ---